mattjegan/awesome-hacktoberfest/readme.md

 You can start browsing [Awesome First PR Opportunities](https://github.com/MunGell/awesome-for-beginners) to find projects which are beginner-friendly.

-In case you are an experienced developer, projects have propared special issues for hacktoberfest.
+In case you are an experienced developer, projects have prepared special issues for hacktoberfest.
 Below you will find awesome projects that have been put notable efforts into Hacktoberfest.
-They also try to be very welcoming for 1st time contributors.
+They also try to be very welcoming for 1st-time contributors.

 ### CSS